Lajos Kemény

 Lajos Kemény (/hu/; born 14 April 1959) is a Hungarian dermatologist, venereologist, allergologist, medical researcher, full professor and the Head of the Department of Dermatology and Allergology, the director of the Albert Szent-Györgyi Health Center, Faculty of Medicine, University of Szeged and the Vice-Rector for Science, Research Development and Innovation.
 He is a notable and respected scientist both in Hungary and around the world.

 Life

 Lajos Kemény was born on 14 April 1959 in Szeged.

 He graduated from the Albert Szent-Györgyi Medical University, Szeged in 1983.

 He has been working at the Department of Dermatology and Allergology, University of Szeged (until 2000 Albert Szent-Györgyi Medical University) since his graduation.

 He started as a clinical physician first, and later he became an associate professor (docent, reader).

 He took candidate of medicine degree in 1990.

-Meanwhile, he was awarded a Humboldt Fellowship to Department of Dermatology, Ludwig Maximilian University of Munich, Germany between 1990 and 1991.
+Meanwhile, he was awarded a Humboldt Fellowship to Department of Dermatology, LMU Munich in Germany between 1990 and 1991.